YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

 ### 3.1.
 Hide a column from the list page globally for all users
-Open the meta_columns table, type the item's table_name and the column_name, type 1 in the ski_in_list column.
+Open the app_item_attributes table, type the item's table_name and the column_name, type 1 in the ski_in_list column.

 ### 3.2.
 Set the width of an item column in the listing page
-Open the meta_columns table, type the item's table_name and the column_name, type a desired number for the width ( 60 might be good default to start experimenting with)
+Open the app_item_attributes table, type the item's table_name and the column_name, type a desired number for the width ( 60 might be good default to start experimenting with)